All My Loving: Composition

 According to journalist Bill Harry, McCartney thought of the lyrics whilst shaving: "I wrote 'All My Loving' like a piece of poetry and then, I think, I put a song to it later".
-However, McCartney later told biographer Barry Miles that he wrote the lyrics while on a tour bus and after arriving at the venue he then wrote the music on a piano backstage.
+McCartney later told biographer Barry Miles that he wrote the lyrics while on a tour bus and after arriving at the venue he then wrote the music on a piano backstage.
 He also said "It was the first song [where] I'd ever written the words first.
 I never wrote words first, it was always some kind of accompaniment.
 I've hardly ever done it since either."

 The lyrics follow the "letter song" model as used on "P.S.
 I Love You", the B-side of their first single.
 McCartney originally envisioned it as a country & western song, and George Harrison added a Nashville-style guitar solo.
-John Lennon's rhythm guitar playing utilised back and forth strummed triplets similar to "Da Doo Ron Ron" by The Crystals, a song that was popular at the time, while McCartney plays a walking bass line.
+John Lennon's rhythm guitar playing utilised back and forth strummed triplets similar to "Da Doo Ron Ron" by the Crystals, a song that was popular at the time, while McCartney plays a walking bass line.

 In his 1980 Playboy interview, Lennon said, "[I]t's a damn good piece of work ...
 But I play a pretty mean guitar in back."

 It has been hypothesized that the piece draws inspiration from the Dave Brubeck Quartet's 1959 song "Kathy's Waltz".

 Recording

 The Beatles recorded the song on 30 July 1963 in eleven takes with three overdubs.
 The master take was take fourteen overdubbed on take eleven.
 It was remixed on 21 August (mono) and 29 October (stereo).

-A slightly longer stereo edition of the song, featuring a hi-hat percussion introduction not found on the common stereo or mono mixes was released on the German stereo version of With the Beatles in 1963.
+A slightly longer stereo edition of the song, featuring a hi-hat percussion introduction not found on the common stereo or mono mixes, was released on the German stereo version of With the Beatles in 1963.
 Later, it was released in Germany and the Netherlands in 1965 on a compilation album entitled Beatles' Greatest.
 This version was later released in the UK, but only as part of The Beatles Box (1980).
 It also turned up on a European CD bootleg release of the US Rarities with other bonus tracks not included on the original LP.